daoxinli/daoxinli.github.io/publications.md

 ### Conference Proceedings

-* **Daoxin Li**, & Kathryn Schuler.
+* **Daoxin Li** & Kathryn Schuler.
 (Forthcoming).
 Distributional learning of recursive structures.
 In *Proceedings of the 43rd Annual Conference of the Cognitive Science Society (CogSci 2021)*.

 * **Daoxin Li**, Lydia Grohe, Petra Schulz, & Charles Yang.
 (Forthcoming).
 The distributional learning of recursive structures.
 In *Proceedings of the 45th annual Boston University Conference on Language Development (BUCLD 45)*.